rails/rails/guides/source/active_record_querying.md

 because of argument safety.
 Putting the variable directly into the conditions string will pass the variable to the database *as-is*.
 This means that it will be an unescaped variable directly from a user who may have malicious intent.
 If you do this, you put your entire database at risk because once a user finds out he or she can exploit your database they can do just about anything to it.
 Never ever put your arguments directly inside the conditions string.

-TIP: For more information on the dangers of SQL injection, see the "Ruby on Rails Security Guide":security.html#sql-injection.
+TIP: For more information on the dangers of SQL injection, see the [Ruby on Rails Security Guide](security.html#sql-injection).

 #### Placeholder Conditions